The Ship’s Owners

 On 9th Apr 1839, 190 male prisoners sailed from Sheerness, 189 landed.
 The average sentence was eight years with two men on board sentenced to ‘Life’.
 Sixty eight convicts had been tried in the Old Bailey (London’s Central Criminal Court); others were tried in Assizes and Quarter Sessions courts in counties all over England.
 One hundred and eighty (boys) and ten adult male prisoners came from the Chatham Hulks Euryalus and Fortitude (formerly HMS Cumberland), respectively.
 The gaols from which the Euryalus boys were received reached double-digits from London (80) and Scotland (22).

 Seven ships conveying almost 1500 convicts left England for Van Diemen’s Land in 1839.
 The number of ships coming and going became so commonplace, that even the press barely mentioned any detail other than the departure and arrival dates.
 In the case of this voyage, one newspaper published our 51st Regiment military guards being on board Boadicea instead of Egyptian!
-The Chatham Depot 51st Regiment Musters and Pay Lists indicate that 22 men embarked on Egyptian on 25th March, all paid in advance to 30th July 1839: Captain Harry Rolles, Ensign George E E Warburton, Sergeant Drum Major Thomas Roarke and 19 Other Ranks.
+The Chatham Depot 51st Regiment Musters and Pay Lists indicate that 24 men embarked on Egyptian, two of them late embarkations, all paid in advance to 30th July 1839: Captain Harry Rolles, Ensign George E E Warburton, Sergeant Drum Major Thomas Roarke and 21 Other Ranks.
 Ensign George Warburton and Corporal Joseph Davies later became part of the Swan River Colony detachment and settled there.
+One of the late embarkations was a Private also named Joseph Davies, but he left for Calcutta with the regiment in March 1847.
 Captain Rolles died in the Colony while serving in Perth.
 Privates John Bradshaw, Joseph Curtis and Francis Tooze were invalided and left the ship at Sheerness before she sailed.
 Warburton was promoted to Lieutenant (without purchase) while serving in VDL; perhaps making him the only ‘officer class’ soldier who settled in the Swan River Colony.
 The Master of the vessel was John Skelton, the Surgeon Superintendent John Grant Stewart.

 The Ship’s Voyage